Supplement to Moral Skepticism

 It is not hard to imagine such a case if reasons are restricted to self-interest.
 Just consider an agent who would receive great satisfaction from killing another person whom he hates and whom he can kill without cost because the killer will die soon anyway.
 Killing then serves that agent’s self-interest, even if it is still morally wrong.
 Other cases would work as well.
 If overall self-interest ever conflicts with moral requirements, then there will be overriding reason not to do what is morally required, on the assumption that all reasons are self-interested.

 Without that assumption, however, such practical moral skepticism becomes much less plausible.
-If harms to others give agents reasons for and against actions, then this agent has some reason not to kill the victim.
+If interests of or harms to others give agents reasons for and against actions, then this agent has some reason not to kill the victim.
 If that reason overrides the agent’s reason to kill, then the agent will not have an adequate reason to kill.
 Of course, the agent’s reason not to kill might not be overriding.
 The reasons might be equal or incomparable in some way, in which case each is adequate, but neither is overriding.

 This position is closely related to the claim that, when self-interest conflicts with moral requirements, neither alternative is irrational.
 If so, it is not always irrational to do what is morally wrong, but it still might never be irrational to do what is morally required.
 (Cf. Sidgwick 1966.)
 It does not matter much whether this position is classified as a version of practical moral skepticism.
 It is skeptical insofar as it denies that immoral actions are always irrational.
 It is anti-skeptical insofar as it claims that moral actions are never irrational.